 - Do you have the tools and materials necessary, or will you need to rent them?

-If you decide the job is best left to the professionals, you can use the Tradesmen Prices form at the top of this page to get access to 3-4 quotes from skilled block pavers local to you.
+If you decide the job is best left to the professionals, you can use the Tradesmen Prices form below to get access to 3-4 quotes from skilled block pavers local to you.

 Block Paving Cost FAQ